SEMICeu/SDG-sandbox/process_and_method/methodology/phase5.md

 > The [<b>editors</b>](../stakeholders#editors) finalise the data model based on information collected in `step 19`, `step 20`, `step 21` and `step 22`.
 <details>
   <summary><b>Description</b></summary>
     The draft data model expressed as an UML diagram with textual description (i.e. tables) of the entities, attributes, relationships, definitions, cardinalities, controlled vocabularies and usage notes is finalised.
-The editor constructs the final version of the data model based on the changes that have been agreed upon and derived from the previous four steps.
-Additionaly, the model is prepared for review.
+The editors construct the final version of the data model based on the changes that have been agreed upon and derived from the previous four steps.
+Additionally, the model is prepared for review.

 </details>